 NCI's peak system, Gadi, is a Fujitsu Australia high-performance, distributed-memory cluster, which entered production use in November 2019.
 It is significantly faster than its predecessor, Raijin, and as of November 2019, it was the fastest supercomputer in the southern hemisphere.

 The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, including Gadi.
 The main call for applications is made annually in October for allocations to start the following January for up to 12 months.
 QCIF has a share in time on Gadi and accepts applications all year round.

 FlashLite is a research computer that has been designed and optimised for data intensive computing.
 FlashLite will support applications that need large amounts of primary memory along with very high performance secondary memory.
 Each of the 68 nodes of FlashLite is equipped with 512 Gbytes of main memory and 4.8TB of solid-state drive (SSD).
-The operating software supports various programming paradigms including message passing (MPI), shared memory (OpenMP), and virtual symmetric multiprocessor (vSMP).
-The vSMP mode aggregates nodes to produce virtual machines with very large "main" memory address space.
+The operating software supports various programming paradigms including message passing (MPI), and shared memory (OpenMP).
 A data sheet is available here.

 Please note: Awoonga was decommissioned on March 21, 2022.
 Please apply for Tinaroo access.

 Tinaroo is a research computer designed for general purpose use.
 Tinaroo's technical specification is available here.